Collection Development Policy

 • Cost and sustainability

-Adult Literacy and (ESOL) English as a Second Language
+Adult Literacy and (ESOL) English as a Second Language:

 The library provides adult literacy, basic adult education resources, pre-GED, GED, TOEFL, and English as a Second Language materials in all formats for adult literacy, ESOL student and literacy tutors.